nmakel/sdm_modbus/README.md

 ### Connecting

-If you wish to use Modbus TCP the following parameters are relevant:
+If you wish to use Modbus TCP or UDP the following parameters are relevant:

 `host = IP or DNS name of your Modbus TCP gateway, required`
 `port = TCP port of the Modbus TCP gateway, required`
-`unit = Modbus device address, default=1, optional`
+`unit = Modbus device address, default=1, optional` `udp = Is Modbus UDP?, default=False, optional`

-While if you are using a Modbus RTU connection you can specify:
+If you are using a Modbus RTU connection you can specify:

 `device = path to serial device, e.g. /dev/ttyUSB0, required`
 `baud = baud rate of your SDM unit, defaults to factory default, optional`